-Dr. Khera and his team analyzed data from 2,191 Dallas Heart Study patients, 47% of whom were Black and 57% of whom were women.
+Dr. Khera and his team analyzed data from 2,191 Dallas Heart Study patients, 47 percent of whom were Black and 57 percent of whom were women.
 Patients' CAC scores were categorized at 0-99 and 100 or more, from least to most calcium deposits.

 The data reinforce that aspirin should not be a one-size-fits-all therapy and confirm that CAC scanning can help doctors and patients make more tailored decisions around its use.